ccharp/msds/512/project_d1/readme.md

 ### Goal
+The goal of this project is to understand the impact of mask mandate in Pierce County, WA.

 ### Description
+This repository contains code to analyze the impace of mask mandate in Pierce County, WA.
+Data comes from the US government, NYT, and Kaggle.

 ### Usage
 Acquire the data from the below references, move it to this repositories datat directory (`./data`), and run the notebook.
 Everything is reproducible given the raw data.